How to Get Live Data on TradingView

 And many others.

-Once you connect your account, you'll get live streaming data—as long as you already have the necessary data subscriptions with your broker itself.
+Once connected, your broker streams live data into TradingView -- assuming you already have the necessary data subscriptions with your broker.

 - Open the Trading Panel on TradingView.

-- Choose your broker and log in with your usual credentials to link your account.
+- Choose your broker and log in with your usual credentials.

 Performance Optimization Tips